databrickslabs/dbldatagen/docs/source/APIDOCS.md

 ### Generating repeatable data

 By default, data is generated by a series of pre-determined transformations on an implicit `id` column in the data set.
-Specifying the `base_column` argument allows specifying a dependency on one or more other columns.
-Note that use of the parameter `base_column_type` will allow determining how the base column is used - for example you can specify that the actual value, the hash of the value or an array of the values will be used as the starting point.
+Specifying the `baseColumn` argument allows specifying a dependency on one or more other columns.
+Note that use of the parameter `baseColumnType` will allow determining how the base column is used - for example you can specify that the actual value, the hash of the value or an array of the values will be used as the starting point.

 So generating data sets from the same data specification will result in the same data set every time unless random data